colourisgood/colourisgood.github.io/faq.markdown

 Orders to the United states is $20.00

-All orders will recieve a confirmaion email and a tracking number within 1-10 business days.
+All orders will receive a confirmation email and a tracking number within 1-10 business days.

 **Any additional duties and taxes incurred at customs are not included in the shipping cost and are the responsibility of the customer.**